 Is Fibromyalgia real?
-Why people find difficult to figure out what causes it.
-This sometimes led some people to argue that fibromyalgia isn’t even real.
+Why people find it difficult to figure out what causes it?
+This sometimes leads some people to argue that fibromyalgia isn’t even real.

 Is Fibromyalgia Real

 One of the most commonly misunderstood disorders out there if fibromyalgia.
 Which is saying something considering that, there are a lot of misunderstood disorders.
 Its characteristics are widespread pain throughout the body.
 Making it a literal pain in the everything.

 Admittedly, it is a controversial diagnosis.
 Scientists are still hotly debating a ton about it including what role psychological factors play in causing symptoms.
 So let’s debunk this myth upfront.
 Fibromyalgia is not a delusion.
 The disorder is known in chronic pain communities as fibro was first formally defined in 1990.

 - Chronic Condition

 It’s a chronic condition that affects 2 to 8% of the population.
 Besides the widespread pain, it also includes symptoms like increased sensitivity to pain, difficulty sleeping, numbness.
 Also problems with things like concentration and memory.
 Usually, it’s treated by medications or cognitive behavioral therapy which aims to prevent patients from focusing on or panicking about their pain.